 "device id" , "token" & "path" (it must be the same than the one used with the

-method).completeCallback: Block called once Wakeup subscribe is complete.
+wakeupSubscribemethod).completeCallback: Block called once Wakeup subscribe is complete.
 On failure, return error object (Error).

-in the URI is the path of the [[service]] data node where the
+In the REST version, the sub-path after .wakeup in the URI is the path of the [[service]] data node where the

 subscription is unregistered.
 The available query parameters are: